stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   My wavering torch was growing feeble, but I could tell by some obscure memory when I neared the cleft.
 The chill blasts of wind and the nauseous whistling shrieks behind me were for the moment like a merciful opiate, dulling my imagination to the horror of the yawning gulf ahead.
-And then I became aware of the added blasts and whistling   in front of me  &mdash;tides of abomination surging up through the cleft itself from depths unimagined and unimaginable.
+And then I became aware of the added blasts and whistling   in front of me  --tides of abomination surging up through the cleft itself from depths unimagined and unimaginable.

   Now, indeed, the essence of pure nightmare was upon me.
-Sanity departed&mdash;and ignoring everything except the animal impulse of flight, I merely struggled and plunged upward over the incline&rsquo;s debris as if no gulf had existed.
-Then I saw the chasm&rsquo;s edge, leaped frenziedly with every ounce of strength I possessed, and was instantly engulfed in a pandaemoniac vortex of loathsome sound and utter, materially tangible blackness.
+Sanity departed--and ignoring everything except the animal impulse of flight, I merely struggled and plunged upward over the incline's debris as if no gulf had existed.
+Then I saw the chasm's edge, leaped frenziedly with every ounce of strength I possessed, and was instantly engulfed in a pandaemoniac vortex of loathsome sound and utter, materially tangible blackness.